IsaJafarov/Q3Fuzz/README.md

 # Q3Fuzz

 Q3Fuzz is a novel black-box framework to model two network protocols (QUIC and HTTP/3) together and conduct multi-layered stateful fuzzing.
 It constructs the model based on observed network traces by treating the underlying layer and its encapsulated payload as co-occurring events.
 It then uses the model to direct both mutation-based and generation-based fuzzing.

-The work is published at the IEEE DSN 2026 conference.
+---

+## Publication

+This project will be presented at the [56th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN 2026)](https://dsn.org/), Charlotte, USA, on June 23rd, 2026.

+The full paper will be available at IEEE Xplore and can also be accessed [here](#) *(Link to be updated soon)*.

 # Prerequisites